2009 Financial Crisis Explanation with Timeline

 Meanwhile, a Federal Reserve report showed that lending was down 15 percent from the nation's four biggest banks: Bank of America, JPMorgan Chase, Citigroup, and Wells Fargo.
 Between April and October 2009, these banks cut their commercial and industrial lending by $100 billion, according to the Treasury Department data.
 Loans to small businesses fell 4 percent, or $7 billion, during the same time period.

 Lending from all banks surveyed showed the number of loans made fell 9 percent between October 2008 and October 2009.
 But the outstanding balance of all loans made went up 5 percent.
 That meant banks made larger loans to fewer recipients.

 Why was bank lending down?
 A variety of reasons, depending on who you talk to.
 The banks say there were fewer qualified borrowers thanks to the recession.
 Businesses said the banks tightened up their lending standards.
 If you looked at the 18 months of potential foreclosures in the pipeline, it looked like banks were hoarding cash to prepare for future write-offs.
 They were also sitting on $1.1 trillion in government subsidies.

 Bank of America pledged to President Obama it would increase lending to small and medium-sized businesses by $5 billion in 2010.
 But that's after they slashed lending by 21 percent or by $58 billion in 2009.

 Why Not Let the Banks Go Bankrupt?

-There was a lot of anger about the $350 billion in taxpayer dollars used to bail out the banks.
+There was a lot of anger about the billions in taxpayer dollars used to bail out the banks.
 Many people felt there was no oversight.
 They thought the banks just used the money for executive bonuses.
 Banks should not have been rescued for making bad decisions based on greed.
 The argument goes that, if we had just let the banks go bankrupt, the worthless assets would have been written off.
 Other companies would have purchased the good assets and the economy would have been much stronger as a result.
 In other words, the government should have let capitalism do its thing.